-To browse, simply click on any of the subjects listed in the "Topics" menu that appears on the right side of every page.
+To browse, simply click on any of the topics that appear on the right side of every page.
 A topic contents page will then magically appear that lists links to individual works on that topic in all genres and from all sources.

 To open an individual article, click the title.
-To close an article page and return to your Topics page, use your browser's back button or click again on the topic on the Topics menu.
+To close an article page and return to your Topics page, use your browser's back button or click again on the topic on the main topics menu.